How to choose the right breed for you

 Which dog breed is best for me?

-The answer depends on your own personal circumstances, lifestyle and preference.
+The answer depends on your own personal circumstances, lifestyle and preferences.

 Choosing a breed can be very personal.
 You might have a connection with a breed from childhood, you might want a smaller dog because you live in the city, or you might need a hypoallergenic breed.